Kids playing soccer on a field representing active children at risk of heel pain and Sever’s disease

 • Pain in the heel

-• Limping, especially after high-impact activity
+• Limping after activity

-• Redness and swelling around the heel
+• Redness or swelling around the heel

 How to Prevent and Treat Sever’s Disease